Nashema007/Graph-WaveNet-v2/README.md

 args.lr_decay_rate = .97
 args.clip = 3
 args.save = 'logs/from_jupyter'
-main(args) # takes roughly an hour depending on nhid, and early_stopping
+main(args) # takes roughly an hour depending on num_hid, and early_stopping
 ```

-Train models configured in Table 3 of the original GraphWavenet paper by using the `--adjtype, --addaptadj, --aptonly` command line argument.
+Train models configured in Table 3 of the original GraphWavenet paper by using the `--adjacency_type, --adaptive_adjacency_matrix, --adaptive_adjacency_matrix_only` command line argument.
 These flags are (somewhat) documented in util.py.

 Run unitests with `pytest`